The insider advice on this page is from one of Wendy’s Trusted Travel Experts for New Zealand: Jean-Michel Jefferson of

 This isn’t an easy question anymore in Queenstown.
 You really do get what you pay for here.
 Pay less to stay at the Hilton down the lake toward the airport, but you will have the inconvenience of travel into town.
-Or stay right in the center at somewhere like The Spire and trade location for views—as well as access to a cool dining scene, energy, and the quirky backstreet rum bars.
+Or stay right in the center at somewhere like The Spire and trade views for location—as well as access to a cool dining scene, energy, and the quirky backstreet rum bars.

 Restaurants the locals love

 Locals and visitors alike love the setting of Amisfield: It is surrounded by mountains and the restaurant’s own vineyards, which produce the most perfect wine pairings.

 For something totally different, Blue Kanu has tasty fusion cuisine and feels a bit crazy—which can make for a nice change after fine dining everywhere else in the country.

 Bluff oysters.
 When they’re in season from March to August, you can find these delicate, fat, and meaty oysters at any good restaurant.